When disaster strikes in Darfur, Sudan, Oxfam partner KSCS has what it takes to save lives.

 Reducing disaster risks is key to any humanitarian program.
 In an armed conflict, that means finding ways to address root causes, and also ease tensions before they explode into violence.

 KSCS is helping 10 communities in a particularly volatile area improve their ability to resolve local conflicts peacefully.
 It’s common for Darfuris lodging a criminal complaint to invoke the traditional Ajaweed system of justice rather than Sudan’s more modern legal system.
 Oxfam and KSCS have been helping these communities tweak the system—to include women in the process and, in order to ensure equitable solutions, to replace arbitration with mediation.
+(Read more about the peacebuilding program in Closeup Magazine.)
 And KSCS is working proactively to prevent conflict by, for example, helping farmers and herders agree to migratory routes that will minimize damage to crops.

 Politics and prolonged conflict have driven a wedge between farmers and pastoralists in Darfur.
 But the two groups have many struggles in common, among them the difficulty of accessing water during the dry season.
 Shortages can spark armed clashes, so when KSCS improves water supplies by drilling and rehabilitating wells for both pastoralists and farmers, it amounts to humanitarian response and peacebuilding rolled up into one.